 8

-If you literally want to stay thick in the middle of all the action, then the Lamb and Lion Inn is perfect.
-The Georgian pub is one of the most budget-friendly amazing gay hotels in York and is right down the street from York Minster.
+Since we wanted to stay thick in the middle of all the action, the Fat Badger York Sure Hotel was perfect.
+This Georgian Pub-turned-Best Western outpost is one of the most budget-friendly amazing gay hotels in York and is right down the street from York Minster.
 It sits right in the shadow of the architectural landmark of Bootham Bar (arched walkway) on the pedestrian-only High Petergate.
-Staying in York cannot get more central than this.
+Staying in York couldn’t get more central than this.

-The hotel sits in two gorgeous Georgian buildings joint by delightful steep staircases and narrow passageways.
+The hotel sits in two gorgeous Georgian buildings joined by delightful steep staircases and narrow passageways.
 On the inside, the look is simple yet homely, right from the six-seater dining room with a fire to the quaint bar.
-The showstopper is, undoubtedly, the expansive beer garden at the back.
+The showstopper is, undoubtedly, the expansive beer garden at the back, where we’d spend all our day when we weren’t exploring out.
 Apart from the old city walls bordering it on one side, it’s the views that do the trick.
-It enjoys a distinct cozy pub-like feeling and is serves both pub grub and a hearty English/Scottish breakfast.
+It enjoys a distinct cozy pub-like feeling and serves both pub grub and a hearty English/Scottish breakfast.
 Rounding up everything in a neat little bow is the impeccable service by the staff.

-You can choose from 12 rooms, all of which feature antique dark-wood/cast-iron beds and vintage showpieces.
-Over-long curtains allow you to sleep in late, while the views out of the windows are superb, to say the least.
+Since we had the choice of just 12 rooms, staying here is a very intimate experience.
+All rooms feature antique darkwood/cast-iron beds and vintage showpieces.
+Over-long curtains allowed us to sleep in late, while the views out of the windows are superb, to say the least.

 Check Rates on: